 Spindles and Variable Frequency Drives (VFD) are commonly seen on bigger budget CNC machines.
 However recently spindles and VFD’s have become increasingly affordable.
 Spindles are finely tuned tool’s that have immense power, an impressive speed range and are very sturdy and precise.

-A Variable Frequency Drive is a speed controller for AC (Alternating Current) motors.
+A VFD is a speed controller for AC (Alternating Current) motors.
 The VFD controls the speed of the motor by changing the frequency of the electrical power going to the motor.

 Spindles and VFD’s come in a range of sizes from small set up’s for smaller CNC machines and up to extremely large 3 phase systems for much bigger machines.